 First Off, What Does “Organic” Even Mean?

-Sadly, now a days, food that is “organic” is really just code for “normal”, implying it hasn’t been grown in an insanely harmful and unnatural way.
+Sadly, now a days, food that is “organic” is really just code for “normal”, implying it hasn’t been grown in a harmful and “unnatural” way.
 Specifically, when a food is labeled organic, it means it has grown from on-genetically modified seeds and without the usage of harmful chemicals such as pesticides, herbicides, and synthetic fertilizers.
 These toxic substances are found in most conventional foods.
 However, sadly, organic regulations are quite lax for big companies and foods can often be sprayed with “naturally derived” pesticides.
-In my opinion, these are still BETTER than the chemically derived alternative used with conventional foods – however the best option is always to grow your own or buy from your local farmer who you can talk about their growing methods!
+Not only this, larger companies rely heavily on tilling, which degrades much of the nutrients in the soil and can cause a whole host of other environmental issues.
+In my opinion, these are still BETTER than the chemically derived alternatives used with conventional foods – however the best option is always to grow your own or buy from your local farmer who practices Regenerative Organic Agriculture.

 How do Pesticides Effect Human Health?